EdH681/connect-4/README.md

-Program number 1 for DofE skill
+Program 1 for DofE skill

 New modules used:
 - socket